 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services services that are covered for you In-network: Out-of-network: Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including replacement or repairs of such devices) Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy \$0 for Medicare-covered services received from the inpatient facility. \$0 for Medicare-covered prosthetic devices and supplies received from an inpatient provider when implanted as part of a surgery.
-20% for all other Medicare-covered prosthetic devices and supplies and Medicare- covered DME received from an outpatient provider. \$0 for Medicare-covered services received from the inpatient facility. \$0 for Medicare-covered prosthetic devices and supplies received from an inpatient provider when implanted as part of a surgery.
-20% for all other Medicare-covered prosthetic devices and supplies and Medicare- covered DME received from an outpatient provider.
+Services that are covered for you What you must pay when you get these services In-network and Out-of-network: Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay \$0 for Medicare-covered services received from the inpatient facility.
+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover \$0 for Medicare-covered prosthetic devices and supplies received from an inpatient facility or an outpatient provider when implanted as part of a surgery. certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
+20% for all other Medicare-covered prosthetic devices and supplies and Medicare-covered DME received from an outpatient provider.
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Prior authorization may apply, see page 52 for more information.